Chapter 10 : Determination

 ‘You think you can find an error in my brew when you’ve proven that you can barely cut ingredients properly?’ he spat scathingly.

-Snape’s eyes widened momentarily then narrowed when he realised that Harry was correct.
-He flicked his wand to erect the mistake and turned on Harry once more.
+Snape’s eyes widened momentarily then narrowed again.
+He flicked his wand to erect the mistake on the board and turned on Harry once more.

 The class gathered their things quickly and left the room faster than Harry had ever seen.
 Hermione looked back over her shoulder and mouthed ‘We’ll wait outside’ before disappearing through the doorway behind Neville.

 Harry and Snape sat in silence for the next few moments before Harry decided to speak.

 ‘Will I be serving detention with you or Filch, then?’

 ‘You will not be serving detention, but I will be watching you,’ he ground out.
 ‘I am not sure how you what you did, but I’m sure I’ll find out soon enough.
 And remember, Potter, one grade below my standards and you’re gone.
 Now get out of my sight.’